adnanbandey/Twitter_Analytics/README.md

 2 - Wordcloud of tweet and description of people tweeting

-3 - Top users metions with count
+3 - Top users mentioned with count

 4 - Top Hashtags being used with count

-5 - User's follower distribution wrt device
+5 - User's follower count distribution wrt device

 6 - Count distribution of people who tweeted wrt which year joined